 Gluten-free eating used to mean you had to order a salad while dining out with pals.
 But not anymore.
-In San Diego restaurants have stepped up their wheat-free game, serving up drool-worthy options for every meal of the day.
+In San Diego, restaurants have stepped up their wheat-free game, serving up drool-worthy options for every meal of the day.

 Whether you’re looking for a quick snack, healthy meal, or decadent dessert, America’s Finest City has you covered.
-Here are 12 of the best gluten-free spots in San Diego that you—and your gluten-loving friends—will love.
+Here are the best gluten-free spots in San Diego that you—and your gluten-loving friends—will love.

 With three locations in town, this spot is on a mission to serve up simple, healthy, and gluten-free eats that will have you coming back for more.
 Luckily, gluten-free doesn’t mean bread-free (phew!).
-Get your carb fix with The Mission’s homemade gluten-free Cinnamon or Rosemary bread, served fresh.
+Get your carb fix with The Mission’s homemade gluten-free cinnamon or rosemary bread, served fresh.
 A tip?
-Sample the Cinnamon bread in all its glory with an order of the French Toast.
+Sample the cinnamon bread in all its glory with an order of the French Toast.
 The sweet dish is topped with blueberries, berry puree, and powdered sugar — a cheat day masterpiece.
 Watching your waistline?
-Go for the Power Plato breakfast, jam packed with local farm fresh egg whites, chicken apple sausage, and black beans.
+Go for the Power Plato breakfast, jam-packed with local farm fresh egg whites, chicken apple sausage, and black beans.

 Del Mar Rendezvous

-Duck Foot Brewery
+Duck Foot Brewing Company

 If you thought searching for gluten-free food was tough, try finding gluten-free beer.
 Luckily in San Diego, we have dozens of breweries churning out inventive brew safe for your belly.
-Enter Miramar’s Duck Foot Brewing company.
+Enter: Miramar’s Duck Foot Brewing Company.
 The team uses a natural enzyme to break down the proteins in gluten, making it digestible and safe for those with gluten-sensitivity, including Duck Foot’s founder.
 We know what you’re thinking, but the enzyme is flavorless and odorless, so it doesn’t affect the taste of the beer.
 Cheers to that!